Specy/specy-app/src/posts/being-a-psychologist-to-your-overthinking-llm.md

 Here is your answer: Z
 ```

-What a developer had to do afterward was simply remove everything inside the scratchpad tag, and what was left was the final answer.
+What a developer had to do afterward was simply remove everything inside the scratchpad, and what was left was the final answer.

 This increased latency, but it forced the LLM to follow a strict set of rules, hopefully increasing the reliability and quality of the LLM.

-Model providers picked up on this idea and thought "What if LLMs could create their own thinking rules, think for themselves like the scratchpad, but without having to explicitly write it out?".
+Model providers picked up on this idea and thought:

+> "What if LLMs could create their own thinking rules, think for themselves like the scratchpad, but without having to explicitly write it out?".

 This is where reasoning models like openai's `o1`, google's `gemini2.5-pro`, or deepseek `R1` were born.

 # Prior tokens matter (inline thinking)

-An important detail I learned during the time that I've been working with LLMs is that everything in your context, be the message you wrote, or the currently generated tokens from the LLM matter enormously to the quality of your output.
+An important detail I learned during the time that I've been working with LLMs is that everything in your context, be the message you wrote, or the currently generated tokens from the LLM. matter enormously to the quality of your output.

 Imagine you are doing classification.
 You have a list of facts:
 ```ts